 We have limited experience in marketing and selling our products.
 We began selling our products in the United States in 2008 and internationally in 2011.
-As of December 31, 2018, our sales organization consisted of 35 independent stocking distributors and five independent sales agencies in 39 countries.
+As of December 31, 2019, our sales organization consisted of 39 independent stocking distributors and seven independent sales agencies in 43 countries.
 In 2017, we began to supplement our use of independent distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand.
-In 2018, we began to sell direct in Canada.
+In 2018, we began to sell direct in Canada, and in January 2019 we expanded to Belgium and the Netherlands.
+Additionally, in March 2019 we established a holding company and an operating company in the Netherlands that are expected to enhance our operations in Europe.
 In these markets, we work through sales agencies that are paid a commission.
 Our operating results are directly dependent upon the sales and marketing efforts of our independent sales agencies and distributors.
 If our independent sales agencies or distributors fail to adequately promote, market and sell our products, our sales could significantly decrease.